agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 Again if you want, you can create another method called `isEmpty()`.

-Your goal is to create this Queue, so that you can create a wait list app, where `Joy` gets in line, then `Matt` get in line, then `Pavel` gets in line, then `Samir` gets in line; and then you  dequeueing them, one by one with first come first server basis (FIFO).
+Your goal is to create this Queue, so that you can create a waitlist app, where `Joy` gets in line, then `Matt` get in line, then `Pavel` gets in line, then `Samir` gets in line; and then you  dequeueing them, one by one with first come first server basis (FIFO).